The council publishes a forward plan which details the key decisions that are scheduled to be taken by the cabinet.

 - revenue expenditure of £150,000 or more

 - decisions made by the chief executive, in exercise of emergency powers only, £300,000 or

 - decisions that will have a significant effect on those living or working in an area comprising two or more wards in the area of the authority

 Key decisions can be subject to the overview and scrutiny call-in procedure.
 Only urgent key decisions aren't subject to this and don't have to be published in the forward plan.

-For more information or advice on the forward plan, key decisions and call-in, contact the Member Services Manager at email@example.com or call 01423 500600.
+For more information or advice on the forward plan, key decisions and call-in, please contact the democratic services manager at email@example.com or call 01423 500600.